- Home

 Seek guidance

 Remember that your child’s hospital team is there to support the family as well.
-The social worker can let you know what support services are available, particularly if you need to travel long distances for treatment.
+The social worker or cancer nurse specialist can let you know what support services are available, particularly if you need to travel long distances for treatment.

 Some organisations have developed resources for parents of children diagnosed with cancer, including: